xaderF/aws-temp/README.md

 # UTransit (Temporary Name)

-UTransit is a campus-focused transit app concept for University of Toronto students.
+UTransit is a student transit web app for the University of Toronto.

+Current implementation includes:
+- Student account sign up/sign in
+- Campus route browsing
+- Digital ticket purchase and ticket management (including delete)
+- Basic trip and profile pages

 It combines route discovery, trip planning, shuttle access, and wallet/ticket management in one system.

 Potential final names: